Key takeaways

 - Cozy atmosphere that feels like a home away from home

-- Personalized service
+- Personalized service and direct access to the host

-- Opportunities to connect with locals
+- Opportunities to genuinely connect with locals

 Cons